Cost-aware Generalized $\alpha$-investing for Multiple Hypothesis Testing: DISCUSSION

-Finally, cost-aware \gls{ero} does not have an explicit mechanism to hedge the risk of dollar wealth or $\alpha$-wealth loss.
-In our simulations we observed that cost-aware \gls{ero} can choose to ante ($\varphi_j$) the entire pool of $\alpha$-wealth on the first promising test in the hopes of maximizing the expected reward.
-While this strategy is certainly one that maximizes the expected reward, it may be too risky in practice.
-One solution is to constrain $\varphi_j$ for any single test or to include $\varphi_j$ in the objective function.
-We rectify this with the addition of $a$ in constraint~\eqref{eqn:opt2-alphawealthconst}, although the setting of $a$ presents an additional parameter to select a-priori.
+Cost-aware ERO does not, yet, have an explicit mechanism to hedge the risk of dollar wealth or $\alpha$-wealth loss.
 The current optimization problem assumes a risk-neutral player who wishes to not lose $\alpha$-wealth, on average, when conducting a test.
-Since this desire is expressed in expectation, the variance of actual outcomes can be large, leading to $\alpha$-death.
+Since this desire is expressed in expectation, the variance of actual outcomes can be large, leading to $\alpha$-death without some constraint on the relative expenditure of $\alpha$-wealth.
 For future work, it would be interesting to investigate a principled risk-hedging approach to conserve some wealth for future tests with the hope that a test with a more favorable reward structure is over the horizon.